0nix/ggj21/twine/scriptstuff.md

 You observe Leitzka washing clothes, doing housework, and reading for the next hours.
 Party office has since long confirmed the arrival of Hassel, and the indicated wait and response are in effect.

-You observe set a kettle on the stove of the kitchen, presumably to boil water.
+You observe her set a kettle on the stove of the kitchen, presumably to boil water.
 You turn to the camera at the front of the building to record the identity of this "Sonia."
 No activity of note is observed in the next fifteen minutes, beyond the kettle whistling in Hassel's kitchen.

 You ask around in the Field Office if they had any concealed camera equipment on board, but the silence that followed your inquiry confirmed that there wasn't any.
 You curse your lack of preparedness for this moment.
 Usually State Security's intel is more or less airtight.

 You observe an oddly clothed person go up to the porch, and press the buzzer that corresponds to Hassel's flat.
 Presumably, this "Sonia" person.
-An electric buzz lets her in, without you being able to take a picture of this person.
+An electric buzz lets her in, without you being able to take a picture of the subject at hand.
 What a shame.

 Thirty seconds later, you hear a knock on Hassel's door, Leitzka opens it and greets Anonymous bidding her to enter and to sit down in the kitchen.
 You observe Leitzka starting to address her, but you clearly observe this person stopping her with a hand gesture, and at the same time turn on a radio loudly.